 About Dr. Hedy Chen

-• National Certification Commission for Acupuncture and Oriental Medicine – Guest of Acupuncture with Point Location Examination Content Development Committee
+- National Certification Commission for Acupuncture and Oriental Medicine – Subject Matter Expert of Acupuncture with Point Location Examination Content Development Committee

 In studying Chinese medicine, I realize this ancient medicine can do so much more than what the general public knows!
 Being a Chinese that was born and brought up in Taiwan, I have the passion to help more people regain health by using this medicine from my culture.
 I recognize that if I want to learn this medicine well, I must learn from the best doctors.
 I am proud to say that during my academic years, I followed many world-class doctors of Chinese medicine.
 Their specialties include orthopedics, gynecology, oncology, and internal medicine.
 I have also observed and received training in Kaohsiung Municipal Chinese Medical Hospital in Taiwan and Zhejiang Chinese Medical University in China.